WSTG - Latest

 DNS Zone Transfers

 This technique has limited use nowadays, given the fact that zone transfers are largely not honored by DNS servers.
-However, it may be worth a try.
+However, it could still be worth attempting.
 First of all, testers must determine the name servers serving

 x.y.z.t.
 If a symbolic name is known for